 - Discomfort with close relationships resulting in social anxiety

-- Inappropriate or indifferent emotional responses to others
+- Inappropriate or indifferent emotional responses to other people

-- Unconventional speech, belief and thinking patterns, as well as dress and behavior that are peculiar
+- Unconventional speech, beliefs, and thinking patterns, as well as peculiar dress and behavior

 - “Magical thinking” marked by the belief that casual incidents have secret meanings or that a Schizotypal person’s thoughts can affect another person’s behavior